 Taxation on Grants

-EHC is required by the Canada Revenue Agency (CRA) to issue T4A slips to individuals who receive funds in excess of $500.00 per calendar year.
-For questions related to income and taxation, contact the Canada Revenue Agency or a qualified financial advisor.
+Grants are taxable income.
+EHC is required by the Canada Revenue Agency (CRA) to issue T4A slips to individuals who receive more than $500 in funding per calendar year.
+For questions related to income and taxation, contact the CRA or a qualified financial advisor.

 Questions & Feedback

 If you are experiencing issues with the portal or have any questions, please contact grants@edmontonheritage.ca.
-If you would like to receive feedback on your application, please email it to grants@edmontonheritage.ca as early as possible.
+If you would like to receive feedback on your application, please email grants@edmontonheritage.ca.
+Draft applications can be reviewed for feedback up to two weeks before the grant deadline.

 Click here to view our Frequently Asked Questions (FAQ).